-According to a recent study on global temperature conditions, April 2020 has been recorded as the warmest April since 1850.
+According to a recent study on global temperature conditions, April 2020 was the warmest April since 1850.

-Of the first four months of 2020, only April has set a new record of temperature change, the Berkeley Earth study reported.
-The data indicate that March 2020 was the 4th warmest, while January and February 2020 were 2nd warmest.
-Overall, the period of January to April 2020 was the 2nd warmest, only secondary to the same period in 2016.
+The Berkeley Earth study reported that only April set a new record of temperature change in the first four months of 2020.
+The data indicate that March 2020 was the fourth warmest month, while January and February 2020 were the second warmest.
+Overall, the period from January to April 2020 was the second warmest, only second to the same period in 2016.

 Geographic or spatial variation

-According to the Berkeley Earth study, record-breaking warm conditions in January to April 2020 were observed across most of Asia, parts of Africa, South-Central America, and in both the Arctic and Antarctic.
-It was estimated that over 81% of the Earth’s surface was warmer than their long-term average or experienced their locally warmest April average.
+According to the Berkeley Earth study, record-breaking warm conditions from January to April 2020 were observed across most of Asia, parts of Africa, South-Central America, and both the Arctic and Antarctic.
+It was estimated that over 81% of the Earth’s surface was warmer than its long-term average or experienced its locally warmest April average.

 Projections for the rest of 2020